KenMwaura1/simple-web-scraper/README.md

 ![Python package](https://github.com/KenMwaura1/simple-web-scraper/workflows/Python%20package/badge.svg)

-This repository contains code for a webscraoer for [Lifetime Leaderboards \| UMG Gaming](https://www.umggaming.com/leaderboards)
+This repository contains code for a webscraper for [Lifetime Leaderboards \| UMG Gaming](https://www.umggaming.com/leaderboards)
 Making use of the beatifulsoup4 and requests
 Postgres as a Database
 SQLAlchemy is used as a ORM to insert data into the db